Engin-Boot/capture-behavior-of-a-visit-counter-ajay300898/needs-facilities.md

 Scenario: Alert when seating capacity is full

-  Given There are limited seats and the seats occupied are marked as
+  Given the seats are limited and the system marks the occupied seats
-        occupied in the system and number of empty seats are updated accordingly.
+        and updates number of free seats
+        accordingly.
   When there are less than 10 percent seats are free and someone try
        to occupy an empty seat.
-  Then an alert is shown that seating capacity is full.
+  Then it shows an alert that seating capacity is full.